yange-5938/I2DL/exercise_01/README.md

 # Introduction to Deep Learning (IN2346)

-# Technical University Munich - SS 23
+# Technical University Munich - WS 2022/23

-Welcome to the exercise session of Introduction to Deep Learning.
-In this file we are going to guide you to setup the environment and run the first exercise.
-You can ether run the exercise on your PC (see 1.1) or on Google Colab (See 1.2).
-## 1.1 Anaconda setup
+## Anaconda setup

 The enviroment that we are going to use throughout this course is Anaconda.